Update: Go there for reports on the various actions worldwide.

 No one there to inject Nitrogen in the reactors at risk of hydrogen explosion.
 No one to vent steam.
 Even robots cannot operate in such high radioactivity, the circuits fail.

 Fukushima Daini shut off, abandoned in haste.
-4 reactors, 4 spent fuel pools.
+4 more reactors, 4 more spent fuel pools.
 Day turns to night.
 In two days, power shuts off.
 That night, cooling systems shut down.
 Next morning, again, explosions occur, some in reactors, some in spent fuel pools.
 This goes on all day, lessening at the day wears on.
 At night, sky seems brilliant above the plant.
 This is caused by Gamma ray shine, visible in ultra-radioactive events.

 By now the release of radiation equals about 147 times that of Chernobyl; a conservative estimate.

-This is the better of the case scenarios, if spent fuel pool 4 fails.
-The worst case: Individual workers abandon nuclear plants all over Japan, as skeleton crews try to maintain basic safety; accidents soon happen despite their best efforts.
 The plants are finally abandoned when all the workers die of radiation poisoning or are ordered to leave by the government, now only a ceremonial remnant.
 No containment or decommissioning efforts are made.

 * * *